bvillacriza/4100901-final-project/README.md

 # 4100901-final-project
 This repository contains the example for the final project of the course computation structures.
+Please go to the [C4Model](Doc/C4Model.md) diagrams for more details on the functionality of the system.

 ## Hardware prerequisites
 * The example is a digital lock system featuring an STM32L4 for controling the system, an ESP8266 for interfacing with the internet, a keypad for getting the sequences, and an OLED display for GUI.
 See more details in the [C4Model](Doc/C4Model.md)